Cinemagraphe

 Neither film is ultimately successful in the filmmaking sweep states of high drama, flawed by various things, but one in particular is their main marketing points, which is the voyeuristic obsession with Colbert's and Taylor's bodies.

-Both films have stories which explain what happened between Cleopatra - Julius Caesar - Marc Antony, and Taylor's film in particular wants us to take it seriously, and has good writing interspersed between the big budget set pieces.
-DeMille's film is leaner and moves from point to point like the pretend rocket carrying tourists through Disneyworld's Space Mountain in Florida.
-We see a lot in a short amount of time.
+Both films have stories which explain what happened between Cleopatra - Julius Caesar - Marc Antony, and Taylor's film in particular wants us to take it seriously, and at times has very good writing interspersed between the big budget noise.
+DeMille's film is leaner and moves from point to point quickly and we see a lot in a short amount of time, with the '34 version at 100 minutes run time and Cleapatra '63 at 243 minutes.

-Cleopatra '34 and '63 are each a Hollywood creation by way of the Victorian age of historical painting, and stage dramas.
-In an important way, these "Cleopatra" aren't really Egyptian at all, but Americans.
+Cleopatra '34 and '63 are each mostly a Hollywood creation by way of the Victorian age of historical painting and stage dramas, but in an important way, these "Cleopatra" aren't really Egyptian at all, but American.

 Cleopatra Awards